Lunar Polar Exploration Mission: History

+Preliminary development

 ISRO signed an Implementation Arrangement (IA) in December 2017 for pre-phase A, phase A study and completed the feasibility report in March 2018 with JAXA to explore the polar regions of Moon for water with a joint Lunar Polar Exploration Mission (LUPEX) that would be launched no earlier than 2028.

 ISRO and JAXA held the Joint Mission Definition Review (JMDR) in December 2018.
-By the end of 2019, JAXA concluded its internal Project Readiness Review.
+By the end of 2019, JAXA concluded its internal Project Readiness Review.In a joint statement by JAXA and NASA on 24 September 2019, the possibility of NASA joining the LUPEX mission was discussed.

-Since Chandrayaan-2's lander crashed on the Moon during its landing attempt in September 2019, India started to study a new lunar mission named Chandrayaan-3 as a repeat attempt to demonstrate the landing capabilities needed for the LUPEX.
+Since the Indian Chandrayaan-2 lunar mission's lander crashed on the Moon during its landing attempt in September 2019, India started to study a new lunar mission named Chandrayaan-3 as a repeat attempt to demonstrate the landing capabilities needed for the LUPEX.
+Chandrayaan-3 would successfully land near the south pole of the moon in August 2023.

-In a joint statement by JAXA and NASA on 24 September 2019, the possibility of NASA joining the LUPEX mission was discussed.

 JAXA finished its domestic System Requirement Review (SRR) in early 2021.
 In April 2023, LUPEX Working Group 1 arrived in India to share information of landing site analysis on promised candidate sites, methods of estimating lander and rover position on moon, information of ground antennas for command and telemetry.
+The Indian union cabinet also gave approval for the mission on 14 March 2025.

+Development

 India's Space Commission authorised ISRO to begin work on the LUPEX mission in late 2024.
 As of February 2025, teams were working on hardware design and development after the project was approved and the configuration study concluded.
-ISRO also started developmental work for a heavier lander engine.
-The union cabinet gave approval for the mission on 14 March 2025.
-Following the Third Technical Interface Meeting between ISRO and JAXA in May 2025, it was confirmed that the launch vehicle was an H3-24, and Mitsubishi Heavy Industries would manufacture the rover.
+ISRO also started developmental work for a heavier lander engine.Following the Third Technical Interface Meeting between ISRO and JAXA in May 2025, it was confirmed that the launch vehicle was an H3-24L, and Mitsubishi Heavy Industries would manufacture the rover.

-In August 2025, India and Japan signed the implementing arrangement for joint Lunar Polar Exploration (LuPEx) mission.
+In August 2025, India and Japan signed the implementing arrangement for joint Lunar Polar Exploration (LuPEx) mission at the Fourth Technical Interface Meeting.
+The mission concept has been planned to last well over 100 days on the moon.The rover is undergoing a redesign as it has been found to be over weight.
+It will not incorporate RHU's but will have a special insulating mechanism to prevent heat loss during the lunar night.
+Another delegation visited India in November 2025 to develop an updated concept of operations, which was finalised with an updated timeline for operations that December, at the Fifth technical meeting in Japan, which involved representatives from MHI.
+New interfaces were to be developed or both lander-rover compatibility and lander-launch vehicle compatibility.

+During the publication of ISRO's annual report for 2025-26, ISRO revealed that a prototype L9 engine, a 3.1kn liquid-fuel engine that would be used on the LuPEx lander and been hot-fired earlier that year.
+An ISRO delegation visited Tanegashima Space Centre in preparations for development activity in April 2026.